Yathishns/AppDUtilReports/README.md

 AppDUtilReports
 ===============
 The AppDUtilReports is going to be a set of tools that will help AppDynamics users manage their environment.
-The first tool available will be the ControllHC, which will read a configuration xml and execute a series of REST calls to determine which business transactions, backends and/or EUM objects are not collecting data.
-The tool first request data for the last 4 hours and compares the total request count against the min request count.
-The objects that fail to have the minimum number are then check for the last 24 hours and if they fail the minimum again they are check for the last 48 hours.
-The toold then produces either standard output or an Excel file with the finding.
+The first tool available will be the ControllHC, which will read a configuration xml file and execute a series of REST calls to determine which business transactions, backends and/or EUM objects are not collecting data.
+The tool first requests data for the last 4 hours and compares the total request count against the min request count.
+The objects that fail to have the minimum number requests are then checked for the last 24 hours and if they fail the minimum count again they are check for the last 48 hours.
+The tool then produces either standard output or an Excel file with the findings.
 The information can then be used to determine which business transactions, backends and EUM objects can be deleted.

 Requirements:
 -------------